Key takeaways

 Paying only the minimum on your credit card each month may seem like an easy way to keep up with payments and not hurt your credit score.
 Unfortunately, they’re a bad idea.

-Credit card companies make money off interest.
+Credit card companies make money from interest.
 The minimum payment is usually only 2% of your balance.
 If you only pay the minimum, your issuer will charge interest on the remaining balance.
 Over time, your balance will grow, and you’ll pay more and more in interest.
-If you pay more than the minimum – ideally the entire balance – you’ll reduce your principal balance faster.
+If you pay more than the minimum – ideally, the entire balance – you’ll reduce your principal balance faster.
 The lower your balance, the less interest you pay, and you’ll get out of debt sooner.

 Snowball or avalanche methods